qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

    open another instance of the browser (:guilabel:`Browser Panel (2)`) if source data are too far from the mapset in the tree.
 #.
 Drag a layer and drop it on the target mapset.
 The imported may take some time for
-   larger layers, you will see animated icon |mIconImport| in front of new layer item until the import finishes.
+   larger layers, you will see animated icon |import| in front of new layer item until the import finishes.

 Where raster data are in different CRS, they can be reprojected using an :guilabel:`Approximate`